 Metabolic function: Rutabaga provides a small amount of protein that may be good news for vegetarians as an alternative to meat protein.
 Proteins and amino acids are essential to building new cells and are important for proper development, growth, healing, reproduction, and several other bodily processes.

-Protect cells: Rutabaga has a high content of antioxidants that help boost the immune system and protect body cells from free radicals that can cause harm.
+Protects cells: Rutabaga has a high content of antioxidants that help boost the immune system and protect body cells from free radicals that can cause harm.

 Weight loss: A low calorie, nutrient dense food such as rutabaga helps balance weight loss plans.
 The high fiber content helps metabolism and manage a healthy body weight.